The main difference between cold and flu is that, generally, symptoms of the flu are usually a lot more severe.

 Anti-flu vaccines and other types of protection

-One way to protect against the flu is by having an annual vaccination, as this helps the body to build the necessary defenses so that it can fight off the virus more quickly.
+The best way to protect against the flu is by having an annual vaccination, as this helps the body to build up the immune system so that it can fight off the virus more quickly.

 Some home remedies

-A number of remedies can help people to stay comfortable at home until the symptoms have passed.
+A number of remedies can help people stay comfortable at home until the symptoms have passed: